top of page

 Two years pass before the following letter in the record, written by St. Louis Park Mayor Phyllis McQuaid to a Department of Interior official in September 1981, expressing her "hope that the National Historic Landmark Program Advisory Board will favorably consider elevating the status of this site to a National Historic Landmark."

 Just two days after the Mayor's letter, the president of the Northland Aluminum Products Company, now known as Nordic Ware, the All-American manufacturing company that developed the bundt cake pan and still owns the elevator, received a letter from the Interior Department blaming the two-year delay on a reorganization within the Department and changes to the law.
 One of those legal changes created a new requirement that the property owners eligible for NHL status either concur with or reject the idea of a designation.
 The company was asked to provide its written concurrence.
-At the same time, Senators Durenberger and Boschwitz were invited by Interior to comment on the potential designation.
+At the same time, the Interior Department invited Senators Durenberger and Boschwitz to comment on the potential designation.

 Just shy of a month after receiving the letter from the Department, Nordic Ware replied, noting that they were running a crucial American manufacturing business and "are therefore willing to give our concurrence to recognition of the Peavy-Haglin Concrete Elevator as a National Historic landmark only on a conditional basis, with the understanding that such designation will not interfere with our present and future rights to fully control access to and utilization of this structure and adjacent land for whatever purposes we may desire."